rileytestut/swift-evolution/proposals/NNNN-factory-initializers.md

 ```

 __Class Cluster/Abstract Classes__
 This was the reasoning behind the original proposal, and I still think it would be a very valid use case.
 The public superclass would declare all the public methods, and could delegate off the specific implementations to the private subclasses.
-Alternatively, this method could be used as an easy way to handle backwards-compatibility: rather than litter the code with branches depending on the OS version, simply return the OS-appropriate subclass from the indirect initializer.
+Alternatively, this method could be used as an easy way to handle backwards-compatibility: rather than litter the code with branches depending on the OS version, simply return the OS-appropriate subclass from the factory initializer.
 Very useful.

 __Initializing Storyboard-backed View Controller__
-This is more specific to Apple Frameworks, but having indirect initializers could definitely help here.
+This is more specific to Apple Frameworks, but having factory initializers could definitely help here.
 Currently, view controllers associated with a storyboard must be initialized from the client through a factory method on the storyboard instance (storyboard.instantiateViewControllerWithIdentifier()).
 This works when the entire flow of the app is storyboard based, but when a single storyboard is used to configure a one-off view controller, having to initialize through the storyboard is essentially use of private implementation details; it shouldn’t matter whether the VC was designed in code or storyboards, ultimately a single initializer should “do the right thing” (just as it does when using XIBs directly).
-An indirect initializer for a View Controller subclass could handle the loading of the storyboard and returning the appropriate view controller.
+A factory initializer for a View Controller subclass could handle the loading of the storyboard and returning the appropriate view controller.

 ## Source Compatibility